NII-Kobayashi/Linear_Regression/README.md

 ## Description of each module

- - *estimate.py* :  implements the basic mathematical expression
-    from the linear regression equations used in the papers for estimating the parameters.
+- *estimate.py* :  functions for estimating the model parameters.
- - *prediction.py* : implements the basic mathematical expression
+- *prediction.py* : function for predicting the number of retweets in a future period
-    from the linear regression equations used in the papers for predicting the parameters.
- - *cross_validation.py* : function for 5- fold cross validation to check the accuracy of the model.
+- *cross_validation.py* : function for evaluating the accuracy of the model based on cross-validation.
- - *functions.py* :  implements the function for extracting the number of events from the data file and a function to sort the file name numerically
+ - *functions.py* :  a function for calculating the number of retweets and a function sorting the file names numerically

 ## Data source